- T5 Youth Scheme eligibility

 By choosing our Appeal Package, you can rely on our lawyers’ legal knowledge and experience to ensure you have the highest chance of a successful appeal.
 We will also fully represent you in any hearings/tribunals.

 The T5 Youth Mobility Scheme is a Government Authorised Exchange (GAE) scheme.

 It is designed to allow international undergraduates and graduates to gain experience working in the UK, as well as to learn new skills that can be used to build their career in their home country.
 On the other hand, the scheme helps UK-based employers recruit the best talents from overseas.

 It costs £244 to apply for the Scheme.
 As a part of your application, you also need to pay the healthcare surcharge and £19.20 to have your biometric information collected.

 If you wish to bring your children with you in the country, you must pay an additional fee of £244 for each of your family members.

 All UK employers can participate in the Scheme and hire interns from foreign countries, except for companies working in the following fields:

 - Hospitality or care sector, unless they hold an A-rated Tier 2 Sponsor Licence;

 - Agriculture sector.
 Businesses operating in agriculture and being in need of international interns should get in touch with the UK Border Agency.

-Citizens of the Republic of Korea must get a certificate of sponsorship before they apply for a Tier 5 and enter the United Kingdom.
+Citizens of the Republic of Korea must get a certificate of sponsorship before they apply for a T5 Youth Mobility Visa and enter the United Kingdom.
 This is a unique reference number with all the information about the job and your details.
 However, it is not a certificate nor a sticker on your passport.